ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Clinical stage I non-seminoma testicular cancer

-About one-fourth of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen by CT scans when diagnosed but will grow and be found with time unless they receive additional treatment after orchiectomy.
+About 25% of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen by CT scans when diagnosed.
+Over time, these areas can grow unless a man receives additional treatment after orchiectomy.
 The rest are cured when the testicle with cancer is removed.
 Most recurrences of stage I non-seminoma occur within 9 months after diagnosis and occur in the retroperitoneum.
-The options for men with clinical stage I disease have the following options after surgery:
+Men with clinical stage I disease have the following options after surgery:

 Surveillance.
 This option involves CT scans of the abdomen and pelvis every 3 to 6 months for the first year, every 4 to 9 months in the second year, and every 6 to 12 months in the third to fifth year.
 Chest x-rays with physical examinations and tumor marker tests to measure beta-hCG and AFP are done every 1 to 2 months for the first 12 months, every 2 to 3 months in the second year, every 3 to 4 months in the third and fourth years, every 6 months in the fifth year, and then annually.
 If the cancer recurs, 3 cycles of chemotherapy successfully treats more than 95% of men.
 RPLND may be used to treat recurrent cancer if it is limited to the retroperitoneal lymph nodes.

 RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
-After an RPLND, the risk of recurrence is less than 10% if no cancer is found at surgery.
+After an RPLND, the risk of recurrence is less than 10% if no cancer is found in those lymph nodes.
 Most of these recurrences occur in the lungs or the lymph nodes in the chest and they almost always occur within 2 years after the RPLND.

 Chemotherapy.
 This option involves receiving chemotherapy shortly after the testicle has been removed surgically, called adjuvant chemotherapy.
-The most commonly used approach has been to give 1 or 2 three-week cycles of BEP chemotherapy that each last 3 weeks.
+The most commonly used approach has been to give 1 or 2 cycles of BEP chemotherapy that each last 3 weeks.
 The advantage of this approach is that it lowers the recurrence rate from 25% down to less than 3%.
 The main disadvantage is that 75% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
 Therefore, some doctors recommend against using chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for men who have a higher risk of recurrence so that fewer men receive unnecessary treatment.

 Clinical stage I seminoma testicular cancer